Visualizing¶

 📏 Plottable 📏 objects prepare data for visualization¶

-To get data ready for visualizing, a Plottable
+To get data ready for visualizing, a Plottable will generally define some of the following:

 Let's create a few: